underlines/awesome-ml/llm-tools.md

 - [ell](https://github.com/MadcowD/ell) is a lightweight programming library for developers and researchers using language models, treating prompts as functions and providing tools for prompt engineering optimization, multimodal input and output processing, and capturing various uses of language model invocations, to systematize prompt engineering and seamlessly fit into existing workflows
 - [g1](https://github.com/bklieger-groq/g1) early prototype to replicate OpenAI o1 step by step reasoning and reflection (system 2 thinking) capabilities without using a fine tuned model
 - [genaiscript](https://github.com/microsoft/genaiscript) javascript-ish programmable LLM prompts for prompting, orchestration, ingestion and extraction
+- [BAML](https://github.com/BoundaryML/baml) new LLM grammar that works with your default language where every prompt is a function and supports schema-aligned parsing, structured outputs, streaming and more

 ## Fine Tuning & Training